bradleyq/shader-toolkit/README.md

 useful MC 1.17 vanilla shader examples

 ## extended-sky
 Modifies vanilla sky so that it can be drawn below the horizon.
-Allows drawing of (almost) all of the sky.
-Small blind spot at the very bottom.
+Allows drawing of all of the sky.
+Also minimally affects the default sky.
+Horizon fog changes a bit.
 This is good for full custom skyboxes.

 Requirements:
 - none